Tourist attractions like The Tulip, a futuristic tower proposed in 2018 could be crucial in helping London recover from the blow of the pandemic.

 The Tulip, His Highness the fun

-If built, the concrete observation tower will be enveloped by a number of attractions, while inside there will be educational facilities, sky boxes, restaurants and cafes.
+If built, the concrete viewing tower will be surrounded by a range of attractions, while inside there will be educational facilities, sky boxes, restaurants and cafes.

-An “inevitably controversial” work, to use the words of the same Norman Foster, founder of Foster + Partners.
+An "inevitably controversial" work, to use his own words Norman Foster, founder of Foster + Partners.